Data dependency: True dependency (read-after-write)

 Instruction 3 is truly dependent on instruction 2, as the final value of C depends on the instruction updating B. Instruction 2 is truly dependent on instruction 1, as the final value of B depends on the instruction updating A. Since instruction 3 is truly dependent upon instruction 2 and instruction 2 is truly dependent on instruction 1, instruction 3 is also truly dependent on instruction 1.
 Instruction level parallelism is therefore not an option in this example.

-Anti-dependency
+Anti-dependency (write-after-read)

-An anti-dependency, also known as write-after-read (WAR), occurs when an instruction requires a value that is later updated.
+An anti-dependency occurs when an instruction requires a value that is later updated.
+A violation of an anti-dependency leads to a write-after-read (WAR) hazard.

 In the following example, instruction 2 anti-depends on instruction 3 — the ordering of these instructions cannot be changed, nor can they be executed in parallel (possibly changing the instruction ordering), as this would affect the final value of A.